nvim-flutter/flutter-tools.nvim/README.md

 - App version - The current version of the app from the `pubspec.yaml`.
 - Device - the device passed to the flutter run command
+- Project config - the name of the currently selected project configuration

 To add them to your config you can do something like